malinlarsson/courses/Metagenomics/1711/tutorial.md

  > Optional : Is there a relationship between number of reads and sampling-site or sampling-time (the number in the file is a the number of the visit)
 > Very optional : Anything to say about the diversity of the reads in the libraries?

-A very common tool to analyse reads is `fastqc`.
+A very common tool to analyze reads is `fastqc`.

 > load `fastqc` using UPPMAX' `module load`
 >